michaeljclark/rv8/README.md

 set metadata, instruction decoders and LaTeX documentation (`riscv-parse-meta`).

-The suite also contains simple decoupled libraries with an ELF parser, a functional meta data based RISC-V disassembler (`riscv-parse-elf`), a RVC compressor / decompressor (`riscv-compress-elf`) plus library routines and tools for benchmarking software decoders and generating statistics on RISC-V executables (`riscv-histogram-elf`).
+The suite also contains simple decoupled libraries with an ELF parser, a functional metadata based RISC-V disassembler (`riscv-parse-elf`), a RVC compressor / decompressor (`riscv-compress-elf`) plus library routines and tools for benchmarking software decoders and generating statistics on RISC-V executables (`riscv-histogram-elf`).